Mercy rule: Baseball and softball

 International competitions are sanctioned by the World Baseball Softball Confederation (WBSC), formed by the 2013 merger of the International Baseball Federation (IBAF) and International Softball Federation (ISF).

 In international baseball competition and the World Baseball Classic (WBC), games are ended when one team is ahead by 10 runs, once at least seven completed innings are played by the trailing team.
-In seven inning contests (women's competition and doubleheaders), the same applies after five innings of a seven-inning game.
+In seven-inning contests (women's competition and doubleheaders), the same applies after five innings of a seven-inning game.

 The inaugural WBC in 2006 followed the IBAF mercy rule, with an additional rule stopping a game after five innings when a team is ahead by at least 15 runs.
 The mercy rules applied to the round-robin (now double-elimination) matches only, not to the semi-finals or final.

 In a six-inning game such as Little League Baseball and Softball, rules call for the game to end if the winning team is ahead by 15 runs after three innings played or 10 runs after four innings played by the trailing team.
 In a seven-inning game at the intermediate level or higher, the corresponding run rule is applied for 15 runs after four innings, or 10 runs after five innings.
 Little League refers to this rule as the run rule, instead of the mercy rule.

 Softball rules are different for fast/modified fast pitch and slow pitch.
 In WBSC-sanctioned competitions, the run-ahead rule (the WBSC terminology) is, for fast or modified fast pitch, 20 runs after three innings, 15 after four, or 8 after 5.
 In slow pitch, the margin is 20 runs after four innings or 15 after five.
 The NCAA has also adopted the rule.

 In regular season or conference tournament NCAA and NAIA college baseball, the IBAF rule may be implemented.
-Most NCAA conferences limit the rule to the final day of a series, for travel reasons, or primarily during conference tournaments where four to five games are played in a day, in order to allow the next game to start.
-The rule is not allowed in NCAA tournament play (regionals, super regionals and College World Series), in which all games must be at least nine innings.
+Most NCAA conferences implement the rule for player safety (specifically pitchers) and time constraints in a blowout win.
+The rule is not allowed in NCAA tournament play (regionals, super regionals and Men's College World Series), in which all games must be at least nine innings.